egonw/cdkbook/atomsbonds.i.md

 these methods do only take into account explicit hydrogens (see the next section).

-Let's consider ethanol again, given in Script XX, and count the number of neighbors for each atom:
+Let's consider ethanol again, given in Script <xref>script:Ethanol</xref>, and count the number of neighbors for each atom:

 <code>NeighborCount</code>